 The Company is registered with the District Inspectorate of the Federal Tax Service of Surgut, Tyumen Region, Khanty-Mansiysk Autonomous District (Yugra).
-The Company's office is located at bld.
+The Company's office is located at bldg.
 10, Block B, Presnenskaya nab., Moscow, Russia, 123112.

-The Group sells electricity and capacity on the wholesale electricity and capacity market.
-The wholesale electricity market has a number of sectors varying in contractual terms, conditions and delivery time frames: sector of regulated contracts, day-ahead market, sector of unregulated bilateral contracts and the balancing market.
-The electricity traded in both pricing zones of the wholesale market is sold at unregulated prices except for volumes designated for delivery to the population, groups of customers equivalent to population and customers located in the Northern Caucasus and in the Republic of Tyva.
+The Group sells electricity on the Russian wholesale electricity and capacity market.
+The wholesale electricity market has several sectors varying in contractual terms, conditions and delivery time frames: the sector of regulated contracts, the day-ahead market, the sector of unregulated bilateral contracts and the balancing market.
+The electricity traded in both pricing zones of the wholesale market is sold at unregulated prices except for volumes designated for delivery to the population, groups of customers equivalent to population and customers located in the Northern Caucasus and the Republic of Tyva.

 A part of electricity and capacity, as well as heat, is sold under regulated contracts.
-Tariffs for electricity (capacity) and heat for the Group's entities are mainly governed by normative documents on the state regulation of prices (tariffs).
+Tariffs for electricity (capacity) and heat for the Group's entities are governed by normative documents on the state regulation of prices (tariffs).

-For regulating prices (tariffs) both a cost-plus method and tariff indexation are used.
-When applying a cost-plus method costs are determined in accordance with Russian Accounting Rules (RAR), which may differ significantly from International Financial Reporting Standards.
-In practice, tariff decisions are affected by social and political considerations causing significant delays in tariff increases required to compensate for increasing costs.
+For regulated prices (tariffs) both a cost-plus method and tariff indexation are used.
+When applying a cost-plus method costs are determined in accordance with Russian Accounting Rules (RAR), which may significantly differ from International Financial Reporting Standards (IFRS).
+In practice, tariff decisions are significantly affected by social and political considerations causing significant delays and discounts in tariff increases required to compensate for increasing costs.